bareos/bareos/docs/manuals/source/TasksAndConcepts/TheWindowsVersionOfBareos.rst

 Typically, you only want to install the Bareos Client (|fd|) and optionally some interface tools on a Windows system.
 Normally, we recommend to let the server components run on a Linux or other Unix system.
 However, it is possible, to run the |dir|, |sd| and |webui| on a Windows systems.
 You should be aware about following limitations:

-.. limitation:: Windows: |dir| does not support MySQL database backend.

-   When running the Director on Windows, only PostgreSQL (and SQLite) database backends are supported.
-   SQLite is best suited for test environments.

 .. limitation:: Windows: Storage Daemon only supports backup to disk, not to tape.